IndigoDomotics/GhostXML/_changelog.md

   case something needs to be put back.

 ### v0.5.09
-- Fixes typo in deviceStartComm.
+- Fixes typo in device_start_comm.

 ### v0.5.08
 - Fixes bug in setting to ignore SQL logging.